hemeac/kiwiTechTree/README.md

 ## The Martian 1.10.1.2
 Shuffled the tech nodes.
 Stripped out the in-built support for Methalox engines, but have added in Hydrolox and Methalox support if Cryo Engines, CryoTanksMethalox are installed, respectively.
 Unlike other cryo engines, these engines maintain their kerolox support as well.
 Part upgrades are mostly through the Mk4 Ares System Upgrade, outside of the solar battery and engines (as usual).

 ## M.O.L.E.
-1.22.1
+1.22.1 (Partial Support)
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this this as is and not really planning on providing support for this.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

 ## Mark IV Spaceplane System 3.1.2
 Shuffled the tech nodes.
 Added B9PS upgrade which reduces weight by 20%

 ## Missing History 1.8.2
-Soft-deprecate liquid engines of Restock+ installed; hide a few more parts if Restock+ is installed; Used Restock models if available.
+Move liquid engines to deprecate node of Restock+ installed; move a few more parts to deprecated node if Restock+ is installed; Used Restock models if available.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 If installed alongside Kerbal Atomics, will adapt the same LF/LH2 multimode design as the Stock NERV and ReStock+ Cherenkov and updates the RealPlume plume to match.

 ## Mk-33 Beta
 Shuffled the tech nodes to correspond with the Mark IV Spaceplane System.
 Added custom B9PS fuel tanks along with Methalox fuel tanks.
 Linear Aerospike is able to run either as a Kerolox, Hydrolox, or Methalox engine.
 Custom RealPlume support is forthcoming, but will likely wait for the final development.
 Note, this will remove the omni-storage modules if WBI Tools is installed, will require some manual editing or custom patch (not included) to restore.
 If Modular Launch Pads is installed, the launch pad is moved to General Launch Bases.